 What is common in up to 90% of pregnant women, 70% of adolescent females, and, surprisingly, 40% of males?
 You guessed it right: stretch marks!
 Also known as striae distensae, stretch marks are often a result of sudden weight gain, pregnancy, or growth spurts.
 Despite this high prevalence, how do some people manage to avoid stretch marks altogether?
 Is it due to a religious coconut oil sugar scrub routine, or are there some hidden genetic factors at play?
 This article delves into the hereditary nature of stretch marks and explores whether they could be genetic.

 Stretch marks: An Introduction

 Striae distensae or stretch marks are scars that develop in the skin when it expands or shrinks.
 This puts excess pressure on the collagen and elastin that support the skin, ultimately causing breakage in them.
 This leads to the appearance of scars.

-While stretch marks are not medically serious, they can bring down a person’s physical appearance.
-Women are at a higher risk of developing stretch marks than men.
+While stretch marks are not medically serious, they can affect a person’s appearance.
+Females are at a higher risk of developing stretch marks than males.

-Stretch marks commonly appear in the abdomen, breasts, shoulders, and thighs.
-In children experiencing growth spurts, you can see stretch marks in the thighs and buttocks, too.
+Stretch marks commonly appear on the abdomen, breasts, shoulders, and thighs.
+In children experiencing growth spurts, you can also see stretch marks on the thighs and buttocks.

 What Do Stretch Marks Look Like?